valkyron/VaultCore/README.md

 npx cap open android
 ```

 You can also add the functionality to create multiple chats as 'chat rooms' and share them to other users.
-Will add that code for reference here too.
+Starter code is added in [chat-room](src/chat-room/)

 ![chatroom logic](images/gundb-chat-rooms.PNG)